guybarnahum/aep/LLM.md

 PR6 is complete.

-PR7.1–PR7.7 are complete.
+PR7.1–PR7.9 are complete.

 PR7.75 / PR7.7X hardening is complete.

+PR10A-E are complete.

 The latest completed structural step is:

-> enable delegation from threaded human interaction into new work with durable provenance
+> complete the external interaction substrate with mirroring, mapping, inbound replies, explicit external actions, and policy/audit hardening

 The next major steps are:

-> strengthen employee personhood / identity continuity, then add external communication adapters
+> move from substrate to autonomous-but-governed employee work loops

 Everything after that:
+- manager planning
+- worker execution
-- persona continuity
+- validation loops
-- stronger employee-specific voice and working style
-- inter-agent collaboration
+- multi-agent coordination
-- email / Slack adapters
 - seamless human cooperation

 depends on that foundation.